 Borage Cover Crops and Fertilizer

 Borage is an old-fashioned herb with a history of culinary and medicinal use.
-Also known as starflower because of its arresting blue flowers, borage is also a great companion plant said to improve the flavor of tomatoes.
-Commercially, borage is grown for its oil content, but in the garden, you can use its leaves soaked in water as a fertilizer or plant masses of the herb as a living soil enricher.
-Borage provides a showy display for 4 to 6 months and then has a slow nitrogen release when you chop it back into the soil.
+Also known as starflower because of its arresting blue flowers, borage is also a great companion plant that's said to improve the flavor of tomatoes.
+Commercially, borage is grown for its oil content, but in the garden, you can use its leaves soaked in water as a fertilizer, or plant masses of the herb as a living soil enricher.
+Borage provides a showy display for four to six months and then has a slow nitrogen release when you chop it back into the soil.
 Planting a borage cover crop affords a period of spectacular beauty as the sea of deep blue blooms decorate the landscape.
 Once the flowers are spent, you can till in the plants, reducing them to smaller, broken-down pieces that will compost back into the soil.
 Using borage as green manure has a win-win effect with a season of beauty and a season of giving back to the earth.
 True, there are higher nitrogen cover crops that release more quickly when returned to the earth, but the colorful abandon of borage cover crops is a delight to behold, and the gradual nitrogen release allows more nitrogen to remain for future crops while it conditions the soil and increases tilth.

 How to Use Borage as a Cover Crop

 Sow the seeds from March to April into a well-turned bed that has been raked to remove any debris and obstacles.
 Seeds should be planted at 1/8 inch (2 mm.) under the soil and 6 inches (15 cm.) apart.
 Keep the seed bed moderately moist until germination.
 You may need to thin the seedlings to allow the plants to mature.
 If you are in a hurry, you can till the plants into the soil before they flower or wait to enjoy the blooms and then chop the plants into the soil to release their nutrients slowly.
 The deep taproots and wide fibrous root zone will break apart problem soils and aerate, increasing water percolation and oxygen.
 Planting a borage cover crop in late summer will provide green material for nitrogen release but will not provide you with flowers.
 It is still worthwhile green manure that is easy to plant and grow.

 How to Use Borage as Fertilizer